chriswilson2020/bottlenecks/Readme.md

 #### 1. Clone the Repository

-To download the script to your macOS, you need to have `git` installed.
+To download the script to your mac, you need to have `git` installed.
 If you don't have `git` installed, you can install it using Homebrew:

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"